 Options for those who are lactose intolerant

 They did the typical allergy test where they prick your arm with different solutions that have the enzymes of certain groups to see what your skin responds to.
 Well, it came back that I was severely lactose intolerant.
-I will never forget what the doctor said, “Well Nicole, I believe you are lactose intolerant and it is only going to get worse as you get older.
+I will never forget what the doctor said, “Well, Nicole, I believe you are lactose intolerant, and it will only worsen as you get older.
 Your body is losing the ability to digest any dairy you eat.”

 What do you do when you hear those words?